ankit8394/Product-card/README.md

 # Product Card
-A stylish product card for e-commerce website.
+A attractive product card for e-commerce website.
+Showcasing the product next level.